johnfairh/steamworks-swift/README.md

 * Linux only: implicit struct constructors are not created, Swift generates a ref to a non-existent method that fails at link time.
 Work around with dumb C++ allocate shim.
+* Swift 5.8 adopts a broken/paranoid model about 'projected pointers' requiring some fairly ugly code to work around.
+Verify with the `__ unsafe` stuff in `ManualTypes.swift`.

 ### Non-Swift Problems